KTZ228/phd_behavioural_1/README.md

 C:\Users\<username>\AppData\Roaming\Python\Python38\Scripts
 ```

+## If installed python version is too high
+This shouldn't be an issue, you just need to specify which python version you want to use in your pip file.

+Add or change the following variable in your pipfile:

+`python_version = "3.8"`

+If the virtual environment was already created, you can reinstall it with the updated settings from your pipfile by typing the following into the commandline:

+`pipenv install --python=/path/to/your/python`

 ## Open the project and install the virtual environment
 Since this is an existing project, you will have to install the dependencies described in the `Pipfile`.
 This is done by specifying the path to the pipfile and the IDE will download the correct version of every dependency automatically.

 When a warning saying 'no python interpreter configured' is displayed, the pipfile was not read correctly and you should try specifying it manually.

+`pipenv install --python=/path/to/your/python`